 Do not expect an upscale feel when visiting this cafe for the first time.
 While the interior is not much in terms of decor, the food and the overall ambiance more than make up for the lack of frills.
 You will find fresh hot or cold meals here for very little cash outlay.
 The sandwiches are scrumptious.
 Best of all, it is quick to pick up what you want and head out the door.
 Eating in is always a possibility, and the dining area provides a light, bright space for gathering with friends or co-workers.

-Since 1974, Old Town Pizza has been serving up delicious pies in a warm, retro atmosphere of antiques, velvet sofas and fringed lamps.
-The pizza prices are still affordable here, with a basic small pizza is large enough to feed one or two people whereas a basic large pizza feeds two or three.
+Since 1974, Old Town Pizza has been serving up delicious pizzas in a warm, retro atmosphere of antiques, velvet sofas and fringed lamps.
+The pizza prices are still affordable here, with a basic small pizza being large enough to feed one or two people whereas a basic large pizza feeds two or three.
 More than two dozen toppings are available, as well as pastas and toasted Italian sandwiches.
-And while you are seated in a corner room, you might get a visit from the resident ghost Nina, who has been wandering around the building since 1880s.
+And while you are seated in a corner room, you might get a visit from the resident ghost Nina, who has been wandering around the building since the 1880s.
 A selection of beers and bottles of local wine are available from the full bar.

 Those who'd prefer to have a conversation rather than a shouting match over their cocktails will love Hobo's.
 Even with regular live piano jazz, this place remains a richly appointed intimate setting that caters to a diverse crowd.
 The wine menu features a great many West Coast wines, and their long bar boasts of one of the best wells in town.
 The game room features several pool tables and lottery games.
 The bar and appetizer menus features classic dishes with a few special touches.
 Enjoy the patio out back all summer.